 After a catastrophic injury, the person, business, organization, or entity liable can be required to pay damages in an effort to “make the plaintiff whole again.”
 This means that plaintiffs who are able to prove that their injury was the result of negligence, recklessness, or intentional conduct are legally entitled to receive money to pay for all of the expenses incurred as a result of their injury, including damages for pain and suffering, loss of quality of life, emotional damages, loss of family, social and education experiences, etc.

 Determining the extent of damages in a catastrophic injury case can be very complicated.
 These types of cases should be handled by a lawyer with significant experience litigating this types of claim, because of the difficutlies in anticipating and projecting the full extent a catastrophic injury will have over a person’s lifetime.
 Costs can fluctuate as new research, development, and treatments change over time.
-At Davis & Brusca, LLC, we supplement our considerable experience by working with top experts to ensure we address the true cost of our clients’ injuries will have over the course of their lifetime.
+At Davis & Brusca, LLC, the catastrophic accidents lawyers New Jersey relies on, we supplement our considerable experience by working with top experts to ensure we address the true cost of our clients’ injuries will have over the course of their lifetime.

 Depending on what state you are in, there may be a cap on “non-economic” damages such as pain and suffering and loss of enjoyment.
 Some states place a cap on punitive damages.
 However, many of these caps contain exceptions for severe catastrophic injuries and a defendant’s intentional conduct.
 Other practical limitations, such as the extent of insurance available, liability factors, and the financial resources of the defendants may also act to “cap” a recovery, even in a catastrophic injury case.